-- Lunch and milk can be purchased in school.
-Payments can also be made online through PayPal at www.gpschools.org - Breakfast is available at Defer, Mason and Poupard. - The lunch program is run by Sodexo.
-For questions, call 313-432-3208. - Lunch menus are distributed online-click the lunch box icon in the top right corner of the website. - Student purchases can be monitored online and parental restrictions on those can be made as well. - Applications for a free or reduced cost lunch are available in the school office and online. - Children are expected to use good manners, show respect for others, and leave the table in a clean condition for other students.
+Lunch and milk can be purchased in school.
+Payments can also be made www.gpschools.org

+- Breakfast is available at Defer, Mason, and North. - The lunch program is run by Chartwells.
+For questions, call 313-432-3208. - Lunch menus are distributed online-click the apple icon (right) - Student purchases can be monitored online and parental restrictions on those can be made as well. - Applications for a free or reduced cost lunch are available in the school office and online. - Children are expected to use good manners, show respect for others, and leave the table in a clean condition for other students.
 All trash and recyclable items should be placed in the proper containers.